Skip to main content

 00:36:09:05 – 00:36:34:16

-We know that we just perform really well against those targets.
+No, it’s just that we just perform really well against those targets.
 So, you know, we things like that.
 I think what you see there is real progress.
 And now that manufacturer has, you know, very recently come to us and said, by the way, we’re now offering that as a bespoke range to all of our customer base.
 So, you know, we’ve of the air that now is available to our competitors, which is kind of great because actually now, you know, it won’t just be us using kind of a bespoke recycled products.

 00:36:34:16 – 00:36:55:23